-This is the twenty-sixth annual report to Congress describing the activities and actions taken by the Office of the United States Trade Representative (USTR) and the U.S. Department of Commerce (Commerce) to identify, monitor, and address trade-distorting foreign government subsidies.
-1 Strong enforcement of international trade rules is vital to providing U.S. manufacturers, workers and exporters the opportunity to compete on a level playing field at home and abroad.
-In 2020, USTR and Commerce continued to monitor and evaluate foreign government subsidies, engage with trading partners on subsidy issues, advocate for stronger subsidy disciplines and pursue concrete action against foreign government practices that appear to be inconsistent with international subsidy rules.
+This is the twenty-eighth annual report to Congress describing the activities and actions taken by the Office of the United States Trade Representative (USTR) and the U.S. Department of Commerce (Commerce) to identify, monitor, and address trade-distorting foreign government subsidies.
+Strong enforcement of international trade rules is vital to providing U.S. manufacturers, workers and exporters the opportunity to compete on a level playing field at home and abroad.
+In 2022, USTR and Commerce continued to monitor and evaluate foreign government subsidies, engage with trading partners on subsidy issues, advocate for stronger subsidy disciplines, and pursue concrete action against foreign government practices that appear to be inconsistent with international subsidy rules.
 Through these actions, USTR and Commerce identified, deterred, and challenged foreign government subsidization that harms the United States.

-The principal tools available to the U.S. Government to address harmful subsidy practices are the World Trade Organization (WTO) Agreement on Subsidies and Countervailing Measures (Subsidies Agreement) and U.S. domestic countervailing duty (CVD) law, while other venues and initiatives, such as the Steel Global Forum, also play a useful role.
-The Subsidies Agreement obligates all WTO Members to administer their government support programs consistent with certain rules.
-The United States relies on the disciplines and tools provided under the
+The principal tools available to the U.S. Government to address harmful subsidy practices are the World Trade Organization (WTO) Agreement on Subsidies and Countervailing Measures (Subsidies Agreement) and U.S. domestic countervailing duty (CVD) law, while other venues and initiatives, such as the Organization for Economic Cooperation and Development (OECD) Steel and Trade Committees and Global Forum on Steel Excess Capacity (GFSEC), also play a useful role.
+The Subsidies Agreement obligates all

-Subsidies Agreement and the U.S. CVD law to challenge and remedy the harm caused to U.S. industries, workers and exporters by trade-distorting foreign-government subsidies.
+WTO Members to administer their government support programs consistent with certain rules.
+The United States relies on the disciplines and tools provided under the Subsidies Agreement and the U.S. CVD law to challenge and remedy the harm caused to U.S. industries, workers and exporters by trade-distorting foreigngovernment subsidies.
 USTR and Commerce work to resolve issues of concern with foreign governments' practices and measures through informal and formal bilateral and multilateral engagement, advocacy, and negotiation.
-In those instances where U.S. rights and interests cannot be effectively furthered through these means, USTR will initiate and pursue WTO dispute settlement proceedings.
+In some instances where U.S. rights and interests cannot be effectively furthered through these means, USTR will initiate and pursue WTO dispute settlement proceedings.

 The U.S. Government's subsidies enforcement program helps to ensure that American companies and workers can compete globally on a level playing-field and are not placed at a competitive disadvantage by trade-distorting foreign government subsidies.
-In 2021, USTR and Commerce will continue to challenge unfair trade practices, including harmful foreign government subsidization, through rigorous enforcement of domestic trade remedy laws and U.S. rights under international trade agreements, as well as robust monitoring of foreign subsidies.
+In 2023, USTR and Commerce will continue to challenge unfair trade practices, including harmful foreign government subsidization, through rigorous enforcement of domestic trade remedy laws and U.S. rights under international trade agreements, as well as robust monitoring of foreign subsidies.

-1 This report is mandated by Section 281(f)(4) of the Uruguay Round Agreements Act.
+&lt;sup>1 This report is mandated by Section 281(f)(4) of the Uruguay Round Agreements Act.

-2020 Subsidies Enforcement Highlights
+2022 Subsidies Enforcement Highlights